MrOlegZdr/Dragon-Rockets/README.md

 **3. Status management:**
 * Manually change the status of a rocket ("On ground", "In space", "In repair").
 * Manually change the status of a mission ("Scheduled", "Pending", "In progress", "Ended") with strict checks.
+* The enum status values includes a user-friendly display name.

 **4. Reporting:**
 * Get a summary of all missions, sorted by the number of assigned rockets (descending) and then by mission name (descending alphabetical order).